Samsung Galaxy S21 Ultra vs Galaxy Note 20 Ultra

 - Samsung Galaxy Note 20 Ultra 5G — $1,300 for 128GB (but current instant discounts of as much as $300)

-Pre-orders for Galaxy S21 Ultra are open starting on January 14th, with a release date set for January 29th.
+The Galaxy S21 Ultra release date is set for January 29th.